 Vogue Knitting Magazine - This is a lovely magazine and I love looking through it.
 Their patterns are usually from top designers and range from some easy knitting patterns to more advanced patterns as well.
 Honestly?
 I don't find this magazine as beginner knitter friendly as some others are.
 But it's something for you to decide.
 Knitting instructions are in both written and chart form and there's also a nice close up of the yarn.
 That's a nice feature.
 A lot of the patterns are for women's tops and cardigans.

 There are many, many more wonderful knitting magazines out there and you'll have to check them out.
-The three I showed you are the ones that I use and enjoy.
+The four I showed you are the ones that I use and enjoy.
 I don't even know how many I have now but it's still nice to sift through them for ideas.

 You know what the fun thing is about them?
 You can cozy up on the couch with a cup of tea and get inspired by flipping through the pages.